vesavlad/datatools-ui/docs/dev/deployment.md

 If using OIDC-conformant clients/APIs (which appears to be mandatory for new Auth0 tenants), you must set up a custom Auth0 action to add `app_metadata` and `user_metadata` to the user's id token (Note: this is not the default for older, "legacy" Auth0 accounts).

-To set up the action, go to Actions > Flows > Login, then under Add action > Custom, click on `Create Action`.
-Fill in the action name and pick a recommended runtime, and click on `Create`.
-Modify the function `onExecutePostLogin` as follows, then click Save Draft:
+To set up the action, go to Actions > Flows > Login, then under Add action > Custom, click `Create Action`.
+Fill in the action name and pick a recommended runtime, and click `Create`.
+Modify the function `onExecutePostLogin` as follows, then click `Save Draft`:

 ```js
 exports.onExecutePostLogin = async (event, api) => {